GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

   * Look for unusual activity...
   * Improve your feeling on what "unusual" and "usual" look like by zooming out

+##### Weekly

+* **File PRs or issues to adjust problematic alerts or fill critical observability gaps**
+  * Alert fatigue is real, so let's fight it!
+  * Not being able to understand what is happening in the system is stressful, so let's improve observability!

 ##### Exiting

 As you exit your on-call period: